spy-js/spy-js/README.md

 spy-js tool itself isn’t open source, but I intend to keep it free while I collect beta feedback.
 Please refer to the tool EULA and [this article](http://spy-js.com/why.html) for more details.

 ## Installation

+To use WebStorm integration of spy-js: install latest WebStorm version.
-Install node.js v0.8 or newer from [nodejs website](http://nodejs.org).

-Download latest version from [spy-js website](http://spy-js.com) and extract it from downloaded archive.
+To use web UI version: install node.js v0.10.24 or newer from [nodejs website](http://nodejs.org), download latest version from [spy-js website](http://spy-js.com) and extract it from downloaded archive.

 ## Quick start and tutorial

+**Following tutorial is for spy-js web UI version, to use WebStorm integration of spy-js follow the instructions in [the blog post](http://blog.jetbrains.com/webstorm/2014/01/webstorm-8-eap/).**

 Start spy-js by running the command from the folder where you have extracted downloaded archive to:
 ```shell
 node spy